criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 The equivalent conicity acts as a safety parameter which describes the behavior and dynamic interaction between rails & wheels running on a straight or large radius (curved) track.
 This way, the equivalent conicity could indicate the presence of instable movement leading to a derailment event, therefore It can be used to determine a critical speed of a train at any type of track.

 This crucial parameter could be calculated based on two standards, namely **UIC 519** and **EN 15302**.
-The non-linear method described in the last one is used by the giving software.
+The non-linear method described in the last one is used by the given software.

 For the described method of determination the following assumptions are used: